fbpx

 After being shown at HIFF44, TALK TO ME was then screened earlier this month at the TRT World Citizen Humanitarian Film Festival in Istanbul, Turkey.
 It came in third place for the overall Best Film award.

 Director Weiqi Cai said his inspiration for the film came from the recent death of his grandmother, “leaving all family members in intense sadness.”
-He told Film Freeway that “my grandmother’s passing also made me think about those summers at my grandmother’s house.
+He said, “my grandmother’s passing also made me think about those summers at my grandmother’s house.
 It seemed to me that Grandma never left, and it was as if the people who had passed away would never really go.
 They continue to live in our lives in some particular form as we grow up.
 Whenever that summer comes back, we will see each other again.”

 The grandmother’s funeral falls on that last day of the season that, according to Chinese tradition, is when the souls of the departed leave this world.
 Her grandson fears his beloved Grandma’s spirit will disappear.
+END OF SUMMER is beautiful and moving take on a ghost story.

 While the short film is available as a video-on-demand on a European streaming platform (https://www.universcine.com/films/electra), you can preview it on YouTube as both a trailer and a BTS with the director’s commentary: